RektifyAI/attack-playbook/taxonomy/defi-taxonomy.md

-# DeFi Token Attack Taxonomy
+# DeFi Protocol Attack Taxonomy

 > Attack Taxonomy for specific attacks in the Decentralized Finance